ctfs/write-ups-2016/insomnihack-ctf-2016/network/smartips/README.md

 **Category:** Network
 **Author:** julien
 **Difficulty:** Easy
+**Solves:** 18
 **Description:**

 > Our smartcat was not so secure so we decided to add a powerful homemade smart IPS.
 No chance for you to have a flag now! :-)
 >
 > smartips

 ## Write-up